 As of January 2, 2014, \$600 million in aggregate principal amount of Notes was outstanding.
 The Notes are due October 2023 and were issued pursuant to the Indenture.
 At any time and from time to time, prior to October 15, 2015, the Issuers may redeem up to a maximum of 35% of the original aggregate principal amount of the Notes with the proceeds of one or more equity offerings, at a redemption price equal to 105.75% of the principal amount thereof, plus accrued and unpaid interest thereon, if any, to the redemption date (subject to the right of holders of record on the relevant record date to receive interest due on the relevant interest payment date).
 Prior to October 15, 2017, the Issuers may redeem some or all of the Notes by paying a "make-whole" premium based on U.S. Treasury rates.
-On or after October 15, 2017, the Issuers may redeem some or all of the Notes at the redemption prices described in the Indenture, plus accrued and unpaid interest.
+On or after October 15, 2017, the Issuers may redeem some or all of the Notes by paying a "make-whole" Notes at the redemption prices described in the Indenture, plus accrued and unpaid interest.

-The Indenture contains covenants that, among other things, limit the Issuers' ability and the ability of certain of the Issuers' subsidiaries (a) to incur or guarantee additional indebtedness or issue preferred stock, (b) to make certain restricted payments, including dividends or distributions on equity interests held by persons other than the Issuers or certain subsidiaries, in excess of an amount generally equal to 50% of consolidated net income generated since July 1, 2008, (c) to create or incur certain liens, (d) to engage in sale and leaseback transactions, (e) to create restrictions that would prevent or limit the ability of certain subsidiaries to (1) pay dividends or other distributions to the Issuers or certain other subsidiaries, (2) repay any debt or make any loans or advances to the Issuers or certain other subsidiaries, (f) to sell or dispose of assets of the Issuers or any restricted subsidiary or enter into merger or consolidation transactions and (g) to engage in certain transactions with affiliates.
+The Indenture contains covenants that, among other things, limit the Issuers' ability and the ability of certain of the Issuers' subsidiaries (a) to incur or guarantee additional indebtedness or issue preferred stock, (b) to make certain restricted payments, including dividends or distributions on equity interests held by persons other than the Issuers or certain subsidiaries, in excess of an amount generally equal to 50% of consolidated net income generated since July 1, 2008, (c) to create or incur certain liens, (d) to engage in sale and leaseback transactions, (e) to create restrictions that would prevent or limit the ability of certain subsidiaries to (1) pay dividends or other distributions to the Issuers or certain other subsidiaries, (2) repay any debt or make any loans or advances to the Issuers or certain other subsidiaries or (3) transfer any property or assets to the Issuers or certain other subsidiaries or (3) transfer any property or assets to the Issuers or certain other subsidiaries or (3) transfer any property or assets to the Issuers or certain other subsidiaries or (3) transfer any property or assets to the Issuers or certain other subsidiaries or (3) transfer any property or assets to the Issuers or enter into merger or consolidation transactions and (g) to engage in certain transactions with affiliates.
 Pursuant to the terms of the Supplemental Indenture, these covenants do not apply to FNF.
 These covenants are subject to a number of exceptions, limitations and qualifications in the Indenture.
 In addition, most of these covenants will be suspended during any period when either Standard & Poor's Ratings Group or Moody's Investor Services, Inc. assign the Notes an Investment Grade Rating (as defined in the Indenture) and no default has occurred and is continuing under the Indenture.
 The Notes are currently in a covenant suspension period.